When you write about music for as long as I have — more than 35 years and counting, off and on — you end up interviewing your fair share of artists.

 8The Best | Elvis Costello

 The prolific singer-songwriter is another artist with a prickly rep. And sure, if you ask him a question he views as “daft” (and I have), he’ll tell you without hesitation.
 But he’s also one of the smartest, funniest and hardest-working musicians I’ve ever spoken to.

 9The Best | Brendon Urie

-Talking to Panic! at the Disco‘s sole remaining member is like hanging out in a lounge drinking martinis with you pal.
+Talking to Panic! at the Disco‘s sole remaining member is like hanging out in a lounge drinking martinis with your pal.
 He’s quick-witted, sincerely friendly and relaxed.
 And he has an impressive memory — during our second chat, he actually recalled something we talked about years earlier!
-Or at least convinced me he remembered, which is every bit as good.
+Or at least he convinced me he remembered, which is every bit as good.

 10The Best | Rob Halford

 Like Ozzy, Judas Priest‘s chrome-domed shrieker is an old pro who’s always punctual, gregarious, forthright and respectfully well-mannered toward fans — and journalists.